Paid Plans and Pricing Per User in Asana

-You can invite Guests (users who do not share your email domain) for free, as long as they use a different domain than yours, they will not count toward your Premium plan.
-If you invite Guests as members of teams, they will not count towards your plan either.
-However, if you invite Organization members (users who share your own domain) as Limited Access Members in a team they will count toward your Premium plan.
+You can invite guests (users who do not share your email domain) for free, as long as they use a different domain than yours, they will not count toward your paid plan.
+If you invite guests to a team, they will not count towards your plan either.
+However, if you invite organization members (users who share your own domain) as limited access members in a team they will count toward your paid plan.

-Organization Members with limited access will need to be accommodated for in your plan if you decide to upgrade to Asana Premium.
+Organization members with limited access will need to be accommodated for in your plan if you decide to upgrade to a paid plan.

-If you’d like to keep these Limited Access Members, no action is required on your part.
-However, if you don’t want these Limited Access Members counting towards your team total, you can easily go in and deprovision them from Asana.
+If you’d like to keep these limited access members, no action is required on your part.
+However, if you don’t want these limited access members counting towards your paid team's seat count, you can easily remove them from the team or deprovision them from Asana.

 If you have any questions about who counts toward a paid plan in Asana reach out to our sales team.